 While it’s clear that autism is an integral part of the world today, its cause and its cure remain unknown.
 Its short and long term impact on families and society are still unclear to many people.
 And then you have “2020,” the year-that-changed-everything with its pandemic, social and political divide, and seemingly differing realities.
 How exactly does autism fit into all of this?

-My interest piqued again, about three years ago, as an outside looking in, I started reading, watching, and pondering autism in the world around me.
+My interest piqued again, about three years ago, as an outsider looking in, I started reading, watching, and pondering autism in the world around me.
 Below are my four areas of pondering:

 - Autism in Pop Culture – Artists with autism and its portrayal in mainstream media;